-Neighbourhood and location The subjects are located within a residential area lying to the south of Glasgow city centre where surrounding properties are similar in age and character.
+Neighbourhood and location The subjects are located within a residential area lying to the south of Glasgow city centre where surrounding properties vary in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.

-Age Believed to be constructed circa 1925. ----- --
+Age Believed to have been constructed circa 1925. ----- ---

-Weather Overcast with light rainfall.
+Weather Dry and clear.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appeared to be of brick construction and rendered externally.
+The chimney stacks appear to be of brick construction rendered externally.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of pitched design and overlaid with the original slate finish.
+The roof was seen to be of pitched design and overlaid with a slate finish.
 Access to the roof void was via a hatch in the bathroom ceiling.
-This revealed a traditional timber frame construction that is partially floored and insulated at joist levels.
+This revealed a traditional timber framed construction that has been floored and appeared to be insulated.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods serving the subjects were seen to be formed in a combination of PVC and cast iron materials.
+The rainwater goods serving the subjects were seen to be formed in cast iron materials.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of traditional solid construction with a stone front finish and brick rendered rear finish.
+The main walls appear to be of traditional construction with a stone front finish and brick rendered rear finish.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows in the property were seen to be a combination of replacement uPVC construction containing double glazing, replacement aluminium frame construction containing double glazing and original timber frame construction containing single glazing.
-It is assumed that replacement windows comply with relevant building and fire regulations.
-The subjects are accessed by uPVC doors to front and rear.
+The windows in the property were predominantly seen to be of replacement uPVC construction containing double glazing.
+There is a timber framed single glazed stained glass within the WC apartment.
+The subjects are accessed by glazed timber doors leading to a uPVC door to the front and uPVC door to the rear.

 External decorations Visually inspected.

-The external decorations incorporate paint finishes.
+External decorations incorporate paint finishes.

 Conservatories / porches None.
 Communal areas None.

 Garages and permanent outbuildings Visually inspected.
-There is a single car detached garage located in the rear garden grounds.
-This was seen to be of concrete panel construction under what appeared to be a shallow mono pitched corrugated asbestos roof covering.
-Outside and a such sum desire Minually, in an extend
+There is a detached single car garage located in the rear garden grounds.
+This was seen to be of timber construction under what appeared to be a corrugated felt roof covering.
+The garage is accessed by way of vehicular timber doors to the front and a pedestrian timber door to the side.
+The garage has a timber framed single glazed window unit and solid concrete flooring.

 Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front and rear of the property.
-The garden grounds incorporate retaining walls which will incur higher than average repair costs.
+There are garden grounds to the front and rear of the property.
 Ceilings Visually inspected from floor level.
-The ceilings in the property were seen to be formed in a combination of plaster and plasterboard finishes.
+The ceilings in the property appeared to be formed in a plaster finish.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The flooring in the property appeared to be of timber construction.
 Fitted floor coverings were noted within which restricted the scope of our inspection.

-Access to the sub-floor was via a timber door on the rear elevation.
-This revealed an area that has a concrete base over the rear section and a tar finish to the rest of the property. [ Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery incorporates timber skirtings and doorways.
+Internal joinery incorporate timber skirtings and doorways.
 The kitchen facility incorporates fitted units.